djmgit/Migrator/README.md

  - You can generate a plan for all the topics in the cluster using the **-a** option : ``` migrator -z 127.0.0.1 -a -b 1,2,3,4```
  - Optinally you can apply filters.
 For example you can only reassign those topics which start with the pattern "topic".
 You can use regex to do this. ``` migrator -z 127.0.0.1 -a -b 1,2,3,4 -f "^topic"```

- Please note that, in the above examples it has been assumed that your kafka binaries are present under **/opt/kafka/bin**.
+ Please note that, in the above examples it has been assumed that your kafka bin is present at **/opt/kafka/bin**.
 If it is not the case then please provide path to your kafka bin folder with --kafkapath option.
 Simplest option will be to keep a copy of kafka under /opt as already mentioned above.